LaDilettante/minimal-mistakes/_posts/2018-06-18-dota-carry-concepts.md

 The solution to missing last hits is, once again, to deny your ranged creep.
 Since your ranged creep is the main source of damage, the enemy creeps won't die as fast once it's dead.
 This gives you more time away from the creeps to harass the offlaner.

-The solution to maintaining lane the equilibrium is attack your creeps as soon as they are in deny range.
+The solution to maintaining lane the equilibrium is to attack your creeps as soon as they are in deny range.
 This way, the equilibrium is always slightly pushing towards your tower.
 When you harass the offlaner and cause the lane to push in the opposite direction, the equilibrium is still maintained.

 ## Midgame